sinairusinek/whgazetteer-mehdie/People.md

 **matches**

-One or more URIs for matching record(s) in place name authority resources; interpreted as [SKOS:closeMatch](https://www.w3.org/TR/2009/REC-skos-reference-20090818/#L4858), which is "used to link two concepts that are sufficiently similar that they can be used interchangeably in some information retrieval applications" and is inclusive its sub-property SKOS:exactMatch. _semicolon-delimited_
+One or more URIs for matching record(s) in person  authority resources; interpreted as [SKOS:closeMatch](https://www.w3.org/TR/2009/REC-skos-reference-20090818/#L4858), which is "used to link two concepts that are sufficiently similar that they can be used interchangeably in some information retrieval applications" and is inclusive its sub-property SKOS:exactMatch. _semicolon-delimited_

 **variants**